opentoonz/opentoonz_docs/source/applying_special_fx.rst

 The Action option menu lets you choose if you want to apply the texture to the specified styles (Keep) or to apply it to all styles except for the specified ones (Delete).

 The Mode option menu lets you set how the texture node content will be applied: Texture uses the texture to replace selected styles; Pattern preserves the original colors but varies them according to the texture brightness; Add, Subtract, Multiply, Lighten and Darken defines the way the texture is applied to the original colors (see  :ref:`Layer Blending <layer_blending>`  ).
-In case the Add, subtract or Multiply mode are selected, you can also set the Value of the effect.
+In case the Add, Subtract or Multiply mode are selected, you can also set the Value of the effect.

 .. note:: To repeat the texture image and tile it to create a larger texture, you can apply the Tile effect to the texture column before linking it to the Texture node (see  :ref:`Tile <tile>`  ).